foundry-rs/starknet-foundry/docs/src/testing/running-tests.md

 Tests: 3 passed, 1 failed, 2 skipped
 ```

-## Running tests in Scarb Workspace
+## Scarb workspaces support

+Forge supports Scarb Workspaces.
+To make sure you know how workspaces work, follow Scarb documentation [here](https://docs.swmansion.com/scarb/docs/reference/workspaces.html).

+### Workspaces with root package

 When running `snforge` in a Scarb workspace with a root package, it will only run tests inside the root package.
-When it's ran in a virtual workspace it will execute tests for all packages.

-For a project structure like this
+I.e. for a project structure like this

 ```shell
 $ tree . -L 3